DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Introduction

-In other fields such as natural language processing (NLP) and computer vision (CV), researchers have developed an efficient framework for data selection based on model performance: \textbf{datamodels}~\cite{ilyas2022datamodels}.
-Training a datamodel is a meta-process in which the original learning algorithm and model are viewed as a ``black box'' that consumes data, and the goal is to train an estimator of the black box's behavior as a function of the input data.
-By avoiding selecting based on heuristics, datamodels stay close to the true optimization objective (trained model performance) while critically reducing the amount of training and evaluation procedures necessary with the original learning algorithm and model to an acceptable level for NLP and CV.
-However, these evaluations are still unfeasible for policy learning due to the need for real-world rollouts, impeding their application to robotics.
+In other fields such as natural language processing (NLP) and computer vision (CV), researchers have developed an efficient framework for data selection based on model performance: \textbf{datamodels}~\citep{ilyas2022datamodels}.
+Training a datamodel is a meta-process in which the original learning algorithm and model are viewed as a ``black box'' that consumes data, and the goal is to \emph{train an estimator of the black box's behavior as a function of the input data}.
+By avoiding selection based on heuristics, datamodels stay close to the true optimization objective (trained model performance) while critically reducing the amount of training and evaluation steps necessary with the original learning algorithm to an acceptable level for NLP and CV.
+However, these evaluations are still infeasible for policy learning due to the need for real-world rollouts, impeding their application to robotics.